UPDATED NOVEMBER 30, 2017: Original article published on April 21, 2016.

 Have I lost you yet?

 Use LinkedIn to network.
 If you hear about a job opportunity that would be perfect for one of your Connections, you can share it with them or refer the source to this individual's profile.
 You can endorse (or promote) their skills directly on their profile which looks great to employers.
-You can leave recommendations for former coworkers highlighting their skills or how great they were to work with too.
+You can write recommendations for former co-workers highlighting their skills or how great they were to work with too.